 Only pay in advance if it’s a trustworthy shop

-So that you know the pitfalls to avoid when shopping online and which online shops you can trust, we recommend you read the article on how to shop online securely.
 Using online shops you can trust implicitly is absolutely key when it comes to online shopping.
 This is especially true if you’re paying in advance: this is a safe option that gives you, the customer, the best chance of receiving your order.
-You can also buy digital credit in twelve trustworthy shops using PostFinance’s e-finance tool.
+You can also buy digital vouchers in 21 trustworthy shops using PostFinance’s e-finance tool.

-The other way to pay in advance: digital credit so you have a better financial overview when shopping
+The other way to pay in advance: digital vouchers so you have a better financial overview when shopping

-Digital credit is the other way you can pay in advance.
+Digital vouchers are the other way you can pay in advance.
 With this method, you purchase credit from digital service providers.
 These include the App Store and iTunes, the Google Play Store, the paysafecard, the PlayStation Store, Spotify and more.
-PostFinance customers can top up credit for these services either in e-finance directly, using the PostFinance App or at Postomats.
+PostFinance customers can top up vouchers for these services either in e-finance directly, using the PostFinance App or at Postomats.
 This has three benefits:

-- if you buy credit in e-finance in advance , you can keep track of finances in your account.
+- if you buy digital vouchers in e-finance in advance , you can keep track of finances in your account.
 This means you will know what you can and can’t afford.

 - You still retain control over your spending: when you top up credit, you can only use up this credit.

 - You can rest assured you won’t forget to cancel any online subscriptions, which could well be extended automatically.